dfeng/theoxfordspires/about.md

 ![Ledia](https://dl.dropboxusercontent.com/u/516841/GlobalME/ledia.jpg)

-- Bachelor of Arts in Economics and Mathematics, American University in Bulgaria
+- Bachelor of Arts in Economics and Mathematics (BA), American University in Bulgaria

 Ledia is the Logistics Coordinator of the Oxford Spires.
 She is also involved in the marketing and recruitment process of students for the Oxford Spires.